devxpod/GDC/readme.md

 * ROOT_PW=ContainersRule - sets root password in container.
 * CHECK_UPDATES=yes - check for GDC updates on each login.
 * USE_WORKSPACE=yes - mounts folder from host into /workspace folder in container.
 Setting this option to "no" is useful if you only want to use tools inside the container and not interact with a project.
 * USE_HOST_HOME=yes - mounts users home directory into container under /root/host-home.
+Readonly unless USE_HOST_HOME_RW=yes.
 Required by some other options.
+* USE_HOST_HOME_RW=no - mounts users home directory into container under /root/host-home.
+Read write.
+Required if USE_AWS_SYMLINK=yes
 * USE_HOME_BIN=no - copy bin folder from host home directory if it exists.
 Enables USE_HOST_HOME.
 * SHOW_VERSIONS_ON_LOGIN=yes # show versions of installed tools on login
 * PULUMI_VERSION=<not set> - a version or "latest" must be specified for Pulumi to be installed.